-The way we calculate an Early Repayment Charge is detailed in our PDF file: Flexible Lifetime Mortgages - All you need to know Q0054380 PDF size: 596KB , where you can find more information on when an Early Repayment Charge can apply and how we calculate the charge.
+The way we calculate an Early Repayment Charge is detailed in our Flexible Lifetime Mortgages - All you need to know PDF size: 1.8MB, this will provide you with more information on when an Early Repayment Charge can apply and how we calculate the charge.

 How is interest calculated?

 Our Lifetime Mortgages have a fixed rate for life, which means it will not change for the duration of your client's loan.
 Interest is calculated daily and added to the loan each month.
 This means the amount owed grows quickly, reducing the equity in your client's home and the value of any inheritance.
 You should consider if there are cheaper ways for your client to borrow money.

 What are the current interest rates for your Flexible Lifetime Mortgages